cadihowley/ScummDocs/docs/installation/raspberrypi.md

   * To launch a game with options, run``` scummvm``` , followed by any desired options, and then the game ID.
 For more information, see the [Command line options](/advanced/command_line) page.

   * There are two ways to find the game id:
      1. Go to the game-specific settings.
-For more information, see the [Settings](#config) section of this document.
+For more information, see the [Settings](#config) section.
-     2. Alternatively, find the default game id on the [Supported games](/about/supported_games) page.
+     2. Alternatively, find the default game id on the [Supported games](../about/supported_games) page.

 In the following example, Flight of the Amazon Queen will be launched in full screen: